 We have an obligation to our students to set a good example as well as hold them accountable for being on time to school.
 Parents play a major role in ensuring that their children arrive at school on time.
 Please note the following:

 The school day begins promptly at 8:20 a.m.
-Students should be in their classroom prior to the bell.
+The warning bell rings at 8:15am, and students should be in their classroom prior to the bell to prepare for the day.
 Students arriving after the bell must check into the office for a tardy slip.
 Teachers will enter daily attendance.
 Receptionist will update attendance throughout the day using sign-in/sign-out sheet.

-Students arriving at school before 10:20 AM are considered tardy.
-After 10:20 AM, a student is considered ½ day absent.
+Students arriving at school between 8:20 – 10:15 AM are considered tardy.
+After 10:15 AM, a student is considered ½ day absent.
 Any student leaving school before 1:15 PM will be considered ½ day absent, as well.